 There are wheelchair accessible guided walking tours and others by transportation to the National Mall and Park Monuments and usually cost a fee.
 There is one walking tour that has free scheduled tours called DC by Foot.
 Or the Old Town Trolley Tours have some vehicles that are wheelchair accessible, but it’s best to arrange in advance as they are limited.

 A self-guided tour of this area can be liberating and just as rewarding.
 Maps are available throughout the area to guide to the various monuments, so you can pick and choose what you want to see.
 Everything is connected somehow and with good endurance, one can explore the entire grounds by wheelchair.

 Of course, there is exploring the historic U.S. Capital itself.
 To visit areas of the Capitol beyond the Capitol Visitor Center, you must make a reservation in advance and tour schedules can fill up quickly, so book your tour well in advance of your visit.
 Reservations can be taken up to 6 months in advance and as little as 30 days.
 If you are a U.S. resident you can contact one of your congressmen because their offices offer their staff-led tours or some can assist you in booking a general tour.
 It’s very important to inform them if you use a wheelchair.
 One can also book a tour online for a specific date and time, which can be modified later if needed.
 View the map of the U.S. Capital Complex for a better understanding of what there is to see.

 The National Mall

-Depending on how fast one moves, visiting the National Mall Park Monuments can be spread out in a couple of days, especially if checking out a few museums.
-The walkways are smoothly paved with curb cutouts in the streets and the National Mall as well as many of the monuments have accessible restrooms.
-Sometimes they are porta potties but at the larger monuments nicer permanent restrooms may be found.
+Depending on how fast one moves, visiting the National Mall Park Monuments can be spread out over a couple of days, especially if checking out a few museums.
+The walkways are smoothly paved with curb cutouts in the streets as well as the National Mall and many of the monuments have accessible restrooms, though many are portable toilets, but at the larger monuments, nicer permanent restrooms may be found.

 Places to Stay